ANUGA Hydro

 ANUGA Hydro is a free and open source software tool for hydrodynamic modelling, suitable for predicting the consequences of hydrological disasters such as riverine flooding, storm surges and tsunamis.
 For example, ANUGA can be used to create predicted inundation maps based on hypothetical tsunami or flood scenarios.
 The ANUGA name without qualification is used informally to mean the ANUGA Hydro tool.

 ANUGA

 Background

+Modelling the effects on the built environment of natural hazards such as riverine flooding, storm surges and tsunami is critical for understanding their economic and social impact on our urban communities.